The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Data

 We select a field with relatively low E(B$-$V)$_\mathrm{SFD}$ at $(l,b) = (6.25^{\circ}, -21.2^{\circ})$ as the reference field, and correct it for extinction using the integrated SFD map (which is likely not too bad 20 degrees away from the Galactic plane) with the filter coefficients as described in the next sub-section.
 We take the median $(\CaHK-G)_0$ in bins in \bprp of 0.1 (or 0.2 in the reddest part), requiring at least 5 stars per bin, and fit a 4th order polynomial to it.
 We do the same in each field to be calibrated, but for the reddened colours.
 We then compute the $\chi^2$ for a grid of $\Delta\CaHK$ and E(B$-$V) and adopt the best solution.
 We show the stellar locus of the reference field and an example field with its best fit in the top panel of Figure~\ref{fig:calib}.

 We test the quality of our calibration by determining the difference in \CaHK for all stars in the Sgr footprint observed on two different images, possible thanks to the overlap between fields.
-Taking only stars with \CaHK uncertainties less than 0.01, we infer a dispersion of 0.03 mag, implying an uncertainty floor of 0.021 (dividing the dispersion by $\sqrt{2}$), see the bottom panel of Figure~\ref{fig:calib}.
-This is comparable to the uncertainty floor estimated for the main survey (0.02~mag, \citealt{2017MNRAS.471.2587S}).
+Taking only stars with \CaHK uncertainties less than 0.01, we infer a dispersion of 0.03 mag implying an uncertainty floor of 0.021 (dividing the dispersion by $\sqrt{2}$), see the bottom panel of Figure~\ref{fig:calib}.
+This is comparable to the uncertainty floor estimated for the main survey (0.02~mag, \citealt{2017MNRAS.471.2587S}), and corresponds to a metallicity uncertainty of $\sim0.15$~dex in our methodology (see Section~\ref{met_analysis}).